 Since the Agency drafted its 2022 Plan, the stranded customer issue has grown beyond the scope that a single Approved Vendor could address.
 The Illinois Shines Program Administrator published an announcement soliciting additional companies that could assist stranded customers and established a "short list" of these companies that met heightened eligibility requirements.
 The Agency believes that a high level of customer service and familiarity with program requirements and operations is especially important when assisting stranded customers, and therefore set out extra requirements for companies to be included on this "short list."
-As of mid-Octoberfuly 2023, there are twelvenine companies on the short list, several of which only work in specific geographic areas.
+As of mid-October 2023, there are twelve companies on the short list, several of which only work in specific geographic areas.
 With the estimated number of stranded customers well over 200, the Agency is concerned that these companies will not have capacity to assist all stranded customers, and that customers in particularly difficult or unusual circumstances may have an especially hard time finding a new Approved Vendor (and possibly also Designee).

-The Agency is therefore plans to implement proposing that the Program provide an economic incentive for Approved Vendors companies that assist stranded customers, especially for customers in situations that are the form of least attractive for new Approved Vendors.
-The Agency is proposing that the incentive be provided through a "REC adder"-that is, an increased REC price in the REC Contract for RECs generated by projects that were stranded and then "unstranded."
+The Agency therefore plans to implement an economic incentive for Approved Vendors that assist stranded customers in the form of a "REC adder"-that is, an increased price in the REC Contract for RECs generated by projects that were stranded and then "unstranded."
 An overview of the Agency's planned approach is outlined below, and the Agency intends to use additional stakeholder processes to fully develop the initiative.
-The Agency also requests approval from the Commission to update and modify the initiative, as needed, as the Agency learns more through its development and implementationAn outline of the Agency's proposal is provided here, and the Agency encourages comments on all aspects of the proposal.
+The Agency also requests approval from the Commission to update and modify the initiative, as needed, as the Agency learns more through its development and implementation.

-Funding: The Agency proposes that the REC adder willwould be paid out of the general RPS collections held by the public utilities.
+Funding: The REC adder will be paid out of the general RPS collections held by the public utilities.

-Project Eligibility: Projects willwould be eligible for the REC adder when a new Approved Vendor takes on a customer that had been "stranded"-that is, the original Approved Vendor (and possibly also the Designee) that had contracted with the customer has gone out of business, ceased operations, or there is otherwise no reasonable likelihood that the Approved Vendor will follow through on its contractual obligations to the customer or continue to act as the Approved Vendor for the project.
-The Program Administrator maintains an internal list of stranded customers and The Agency proposes that an Approved Vendor or Designee who is considering taking on a customer will be able to may ask for a determination from the Program Administrator on whether the customer is "stranded."
+Project Eligibility: Projects will be eligible for the REC adder when a new Approved Vendor takes on a customer that had been "stranded"-that is, the original Approved Vendor (and possibly also the Designee) that had contracted with the customer has gone out of business, ceased operations, or there is otherwise no reasonable likelihood that the Approved Vendor will follow through on its contractual obligations to the customer or continue to act as the Approved Vendor for the project.
+The Program Administrator maintains an internal list of stranded customers and an Approved Vendor or Designee who is considering taking on a customer will be able to ask for a determination from the Program Administrator on whether the customer is "stranded."